zerihal/Blockchain/README.md

 <br/><br/>
 A test application is included to perform a selection of different tests on the different types of blockchain to provide an example of operation.
 This includes a test for blockchain creation and synchronization over a simple P2P network, with separate the P2P network functionality placed within a separate project that can be easily modified to use independently of the blockchain scope.
 <br/><br/>
-<i>This solution has been built based on the example code from <a href="https://www.c-sharpcorner.com/article/blockchain-basics-building-a-blockchain-in-net-core/" target="_blank">Building A Blockchain In .NET Core</a>.
+<i>This solution has been built based on the example code from <a href="https://www.c-sharpcorner.com/article/blockchain-basics-building-a-blockchain-in-net-core/">Building A Blockchain In .NET Core</a>.
 This tutorial can be referred to for further details and original code.</i>